About

 Welcome!

 My name is Carmen and I am the founder of NoogaHoneyPot.
 I am a second generation, now fifth-year beekeeper.
 As a beekeeper I like to merge science and the senses.
 You can learn a lot about bees by using the senses-after all, it is how they communicate with other.
-I also like to a little bit of science and a little bit intuition (guided by experience) when it comes to making decisions for my bees.
+Over the years I’ve develped a system of beekeeping I call the 3 S’s which involves beekeeping for the Seasons (guided by experience), using all of your Senses (including your intuition), and using Science.

 As a human with a neurotypical brain I like to share how bees are grounding and bring a special sensory experience and my new world (after becoming a beekeeper) is a testament to the power of honeybees.

 I am a member of the Tennessee Beekeeper Association (TBA), the Southwestern Ohio Beekeeping Association (SWOBA).
-I am working on my Master Beekeeper certification, and I am a graduate of the Journeyman Beekeeper course from the University of Montana.
+I also attend beekeeping meetings at ChattUBC.
+I am working on my Master Beekeeper certification at the University of Montana and currently hold the Journeyman-level certification.

-I currently have 30 hives across 2 counties in Eastern Tennessee and I am currently in the process of increasing.
+I currently have 38 hives across 2 counties in Eastern Tennessee.
 All of my colonies are filled with feral, rescued bees.
 I’ve rescued bees from all sorts of places!
-A 100-year old column, a junkyard truck, trees, middle of the street, on a curb, in owl boxes, in bushes, and from eves of people’s homes.
+A 100-year old column, the middle of a street, a junkyard truck, trees, middle of the street, on a curb, in owl boxes, in bushes, and from eves of people’s homes.
 If you want to see me in action, follow my Instagram page.
 Here are a few photos taken of my apiaries.

 Home Apiary (Elmwood Manor)